csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 - maximum value is now `92`

-# Working with two arrays
+# Working With Two Arrays

 For this part, declare and initialize the following two `char` arrays: